kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 (one round-trip earlier).
 Full downgrade resilience and forward secrecy is achieved once the AuthKEM handshake completes.

-The key used to compute the ``Finished`` message is computed from the ``MainSecret`` using HKDF.
+The key used to compute the ``Finished`` message MUST be computed from the ``MainSecret`` using HKDF.
 Specifically:

 ~~~